Winter Weather Hub

 To qualify for the grant award, residents must:

-To be eligible for this grant award, you will need to show proof of being a Pepco and Washington Gas customer, as evidenced by a recent copy (within the last 3 months) of your utility bill to apply for gas incentives.
+• To be eligible for this grant award, you must show proof of being a Pepco and Washington Gas customer, as shown in a recent copy (within the last 3 months) of your utility bill to apply for gas incentives.
 Paper copies of the bills are typically mailed to the customer's address on record.
-For Pepco customers with internet access, account information is available via Pepco’s account portal here, and Washington Gas customers can access their accounts via the Washington Gas’ account portal here
+For Pepco customers with internet access, account information is available via Pepco’s account portal here, and Washington Gas customers can access their accounts via the Washington Gas account portal here

-4. The energy audit report must demonstrate, without direct install measures, that the project will achieve 10% energy savings or greater (therms and energy cost) for applications requesting gas incentives.
-Cost-effectiveness is taken into consideration as well.
+• For applications requesting gas incentives, the energy audit report must demonstrate, without direct install measures, that the project will achieve 10% energy savings or greater (therms and energy cost).
+Cost-effectiveness is also taken into consideration.

-NOTE: All contractors need to provide proof of the appropriate licensure for natural gas work.
-If you are subcontracting, you will be required to provide proof of your license to perform natural gas work in the County, as well as an updated and signed contract between the contractor and subcontractor.
-Applications submitted without having the updated licenses and subcontractor agreements will not be processed.
+NOTE: All contractors must provide proof of the appropriate licensure for natural gas work.
+If you are subcontracting, you will be required to provide proof of your license to perform natural gas work in the County and an updated and signed contract between the contractor and subcontractor.
+Applications submitted without updated licenses and subcontractor agreements will not be processed.